Note: My Web pages are best viewed with style sheets enabled.

 Tell me, Mr. Fox, how many chickens do you want us to put into that henhouse we are asking you to guard?

-Four years ago, I predicted that the depressed price of gold would draw out the "gold bugs" (individuals who have more faith in gold that in money) to campaign for the monetization of gold.
+Four years ago, I predicted that the depressed price of gold would draw out the "gold bugs" (individuals who have more faith in gold than in money) to campaign for the monetization of gold.
 At that time, gold in commodity markets was about $320 per troy ounce.

 With gold now trading below $270 per ounce, an offshore company on a small Carribean island is promoting its own gold-based electronic currency for use on the Internet.
 The fact that this company is beyond the reach of any jurisdiction having effective consumer-protection laws should be warning enough.